Lower Your Cholesterol for a Heart-Healthy Life!

 Heart diseases are a silent killer.
 They begin in early childhood and end in a heart attack in adulthood.
 So, how does one control cholesterol?
 The answer is simple, by making a few simple diet and lifestyle modifications.
 Try these cholesterol-friendly recipes!

 Detoxification is an important process by which harmful toxins are flushed out from the body.
 Apart from aiding weight loss, it also helps lower LDL.
-Herbs such as tulsi and neem, and spices like haldi are excellent home remedies to reduce cholesterol.
+Herbs such as tulsi and neem, and spices like haldi are excellent home remedies for cholesterol.

 Since high cholesterol is nearly impossible to detect, the best way to check is through a blood test, known as lipoprotein profile test.
 A little bit of awareness and restriction on your part will make sure you don’t miss a beat in the long run.